57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### The Bottom Line

 Blockchain testing isn't just about preventing bugs-it's about protecting user funds and maintaining network integrity.
 The cost of comprehensive testing is always less than the cost of a single major failure.
 As the industry matures, robust testing practices will separate successful projects from cautionary tales.

+## Looking Ahead: Open Source Testing Framework
+To help teams put these principles into practice, an open source blockchain testing framework, ChainSmith, will soon be released.
+ChainSmith is 57Blocks’ new open-source framework and managed-service offering for chain-layer reliability testing.
+It lets us-and our clients-describe complex, real-world failure scenarios (multi-node, bridge time-outs, validator slashing, re-org storms) and run them automatically on any L1 or L2 devnet/testnet.

 ## References